OnlyDuncan/OnlyDuncan/README.md

 # Links

-For more information or to see some of the designs and software development projects I've been working on, head on over to my [website](https://nouveau-portfolio.vercel.app/)!
+For more information or to see some of the projects I've been working on, head on over to my [website](https://nouveau-portfolio.vercel.app/)!
 Also, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/duncan-payne-3493201ba/)!